XeroHero/xerohero.github.io/README.md

 Welcome to my Home Page.

 I am a recent University College Dublin Graduate of 2020, passionate about Testing, Software development and Electronics.
+I enjoy walking and photography is one of my main hobbies, as well as 3D Printing and IoT technologies and networking.

 ## Background

 ### Career

-**May 2018-Present: Junior Quality Assurance Engineer at Oneview Healthcare Plc, Blackrock, Co.
+**May 2019-Present: Junior Quality Assurance Engineer at Oneview Healthcare Plc, Blackrock, Co.
 Dublin, IE**
 I am currenty Junior QA Engineer, with extensive experience in testing Android and Windows-based solutions for the Healthcare Environment.
 * Technologies used: Jira, TestRail, Python, C#, Java, Kotlin